Juliet-Simpson/Find-A-Bible-Quote/README.md

     * Before submitting the new theme, find a list of quotes form the database that have that new theme for their theme.
 If that list length is zero then the added new theme genuinely is new.

 * Allowing a password to contain special characters but not whitespace.
-    * again .replace had to be used romoving any whitespace but then checking agains the original input.
+    * again .replace had to be used romoving any whitespace but then checking against the original input.
 If they still matched then the input did not have any whitespace and the function could continue.
 Otherwise a message is flashed to the user and the function returned.

 * There was no check against a user adding a quote more than once, leading to duplicate quotes in the data base by that user.
+    Some python has been added in add quote to do a check in the database for quotes that match before adding a new quote.
+If there are any then flashing to the user that hey have already added this quote for this theme.
+This same logic was used to prevent duplication of quotes in the database after a quote was edited.
+It was then applied to adding and editing comments to also prevent those being duplicated

 **Functionality**